Premise 1: The Bible is a reliable source for Near East history

 Millar Burrows, Leading Authority on the Dead Sea scrolls, Professor emeritus Yale Divinity School

-Discussion Question 3: Does knowing that supposed experts who for decades have denied the existence of certain people, events and places mentioned in the Bible have been proven wrong through archaeological discovery help relieve your own doubts?
+Discussion Question 3: Does knowing that experts who for decades have denied the existence of certain people, events and places mentioned in the Bible have been proven wrong through archaeological discovery help relieve your own doubts?

 ThinkCubed Truth Veracity Grid: